HildingLinden/Logic-Sim/README.md

 Hold shift, click and drag on a gate to move it
 Right click on input gate to toggle it
 Middle mouse click on a gate to delete it
+Hold ctrl and press s to save the project to a text file

 Number keys to change gate to be placed or to set the input index when connecting gates